 7.4 Any fixed price contained in the Project Plan excludes:

 (a) the cost of hotel, subsistence, travelling and any other ancillary expenses reasonably incurred by the project team in connection with the Services, and the cost of any materials or services reasonably and properly provided by third parties required by the Supplier for the supply of the Services.
-Such expenses, materials and third party services shall be invoiced by the Supplier at cost plus a 10% handling charge for travel expenses; and
+Such expenses, materials and third party services shall be invoiced by the Supplier at cost plus a 10% handling charge; and

 (b) VAT, which the Supplier shall add to its invoices at the appropriate rate.